hunterkepley/UNRAY-Lua/README.md

 end
 ```

-You must return these variables in this order, I would just copy paste and edit this from here
+***You must return these variables in this order, I would just copy paste and edit this from here
-or another file
+or another file***

-#### All parameters you can use (in proper order)

-- *playerHealth, playerEnergy, gunFirespeed*

-#### All returns you can use (in proper order)

-- *isFinished, playerHealth, playerEnergy*

-***Remember, you must return in reverse order, refer to testItem.lua for an example***

 ### Making a function: